 - Turn off the slow cooker and let chicken cool for 20 minutes or so, then shred the chicken with two forks until you don’t have any big pieces left.
 Taste and add seasoning if necessary.

 - Use immediately if you like, or let chicken cool completely on the counter before transferring it to airtight storage containers and putting it in the fridge.
-Chicken will keep for up to a week and is great in salads, tacos, burritos, and pasta!
+Chicken will keep for up to a week and is great in salads, tacos, burrito bowls, and pasta!

 Boneless, skinless chicken breasts are easy to use in this recipe, but if you want a little more flavor from the meat itself, look for some bone-in cuts of chicken.
 I’ll often use a few boneless, skinless breast pieces and then add a thigh or drumstick cut for extra flavor.